HandongHCI/HandongHCI.github.io/Courses/HFE00.md

 - Examination
 	- Mid-term exam (around W5 and W6)
 	- Final-term exam (around W12 and W13)
-	- Both mid-term and final-term exams are the essay-styled take-home exam with about 7+ days period.
+	- Both mid-term and final-term exams are the essay-styled take-home exam with about a 10+ days period.
 - See "Assignmetns and Grading" below for more information

 ### 2. Teaching Philosophy

 #### 2.1 Role of Professor
 To say about the knowledge, there are different types: (1) information as common knowledge, (2) knowledge earned by understanding, (3) **empirical knowledge gained by experience**, (4) skills, (5) meta-knowledge, et cetera.
-The information or common knowledge that are a lot shared and distributed through various internet media such as blogs, news, and YouTube are not focused to care in this course.
+The information or common knowledge that is a lot shared and distributed through various internet media such as blogs, news, and YouTube are not focused on care in this course.
 Re-providing that easily-findable knowledge in a classroom is not meaningful as high-level education in the university.
 Also, delivering a huge amount of information (even that is necessary for the coursework) by a lecturer in the small classroom is almost impossible as well as an inefficient way of information delivery.
-Instead, earning **in-depth and empirical knowledge (by hands-on experiences through discussion, practice, writing, and projects)** that cannot be easily acquired from the internet media should be majorly offered by professional tutoring in the classroom.
+Instead, earning **in-depth and empirical knowledge** that cannot be easily acquired from the internet media should be majorly offered by professional tutoring in the classroom.

-The role of the professor in this course is a **facilitator** or **tutor**, not just a lecturer.
-As the **facilitator**, I guide students to know what to see and where to find any necessary knowledge about the course contents.
-I spend a lot of hours to carefully select 600 minutes of essential YouTube videos (and other media sources) that are informative, visually well-made, delivering meaningful knowledge, appropriate in the level of knowledge depth, and interesting not that boring.
+The role of the professor in this course is a facilitator, tutor, or coach, not just a lecturer.
+As the facilitator, I guide students to know what to see and where to find any necessary knowledge about the course contents.
+I spend a lot of hours carefully selecting 600 minutes of essential YouTube videos (and other media sources) that are informative, visually well-made, delivering meaningful knowledge, appropriate in the level of knowledge depth, and interesting, not that boring.
 My role is to give meaningful questions that can be solved through critical, creative, and collaborative thinking, also to provide good reference information to expand students' knowledge and understanding.
-Then, during class time, I will guide students to earn sufficient experient by discussion, practice, project activities, and other hands-on experiences.
-As a **tutor**, I'd like to know each of my student in person through various channels so that I sincerely hope to communicate with each of them to make his/her study successfully finished through the semester.
+Then, during class time, I will guide students to earn sufficient experience by discussion, practice, project activities, and other hands-on experiences.
+As a tutor, I'd like to know each of my students in person through various channels so that I sincerely hope to communicate with each of them to make his/her study successfully finished through the semester.

 #### 2.2 Role of Students
 All the activities in the classroom will be conducted by teams.
 Therefore, individual activity in the classroom is not appropriate, and students will be requested to actively participate in a group.
 Therefore, **active, positive, collaborative and enthusiastic mindsets** as a learner are highly required.
 Students **MUST take online lectures (about 60-75 minutes lengths) and write an essay assignment before they come to class**.
 Please do not hesitate to ask and discuss anything that you've wanted to know.
 The participation of each student will be evaluated by the professor.

 This course requires students to submit **multiple essay writings** including mid- and final-terms exams.
 Please describe your **own thoughts, insights, and philosophy** about issues related to this course.
 Use your academic knowledge and personal experiences to explain.
-The essay writings will not be that easy to produce but it requires students to **squeeze their brain and percolate ideas to melt all the related knowledge into short sentences**.
-Therefore, if necessary, enjoy to **learn yourself** from anywhere (from internet media, from classmates, or from the professor) to write your opinion about the topic.
-Writing should reveal the author's efforts of thinking and their time spent for the writing, therefore I can so easily see those efforts by reading the article.
-I encourage you to have enough time to prepare own article earnestly.
+The essay writing will not be that easy to conduct but it requires students to **squeeze their brain and percolate ideas to melt all the related knowledge into short sentences**.
+Therefore, if necessary, enjoy **learning yourself** from anywhere (from internet media, from classmates, or from the professor) to write your opinion about the topic.
+Writing should reveal the author's efforts of thinking and their time spent for the writing, therefore I can easily see those efforts by reading the article.
+I encourage you to have enough time to prepare your own article earnestly.

 In team projects, students have the **responsibility to actively participate in their team activities**.
-For the presentations, show fruitful outcomes of own projects as professionally as possible with well-prepared materials.
+For the presentation, show fruitful outcomes of your own projects as professionally as possible with well-prepared materials.

-Finally, as my educational duty, I've gladly spent lots of time to **see each student of my class in person**.
+Finally, as my educational duty, I've gladly spent lots of time **seeing each student of my class in person**.
 Please come to me **at least once during the semester**.
 To effectively excel my education into the class, this individual meeting is **compulsory for all students**.

 ### 3. Assignments